torcado194/scritch-player/README.md

 `infoStyle`
 > Styles the track info of the currently playing track
 > `"overlaid"` (default) text sits layered on top of the cover image
+> `"overlaid-toggle"` text sits layered on top of the cover image only if the info drawer is toggled on the current track, otherwise it is hidden
 > `"below"` text sits below the cover image (note: this will push down the controls and track list in a vertical layout)
+> `"none"` text is not displayed (other than in the info drawer under the track, when toggled)

 \
 `contentWidth`